Pythagorean Triples

 Pythagorean triples

-• If two of the sides of a triangle have integer values, and using Pythagoras's theorem, the resulting third side is also has an integer value, then the lengths of the three sides form a Pythagorean triple
+• If two of the sides of a triangle have integer values, and using Pythagoras's theorem, the resulting third side also has an integer value, then the lengths of the three sides form a Pythagorean triple

 • The triple consist of three positive integers a, b and c such that a2 + b2 = c2